-Balanced-based providers charge you for your labels the moment you create them and require you maintain a balance to purchase your labels.
+Balanced-based providers charge you for your labels the moment you create them and require you to maintain a balance to purchase your labels.
 If your balance is lower than the amount required to purchase a label or batch of labels, you must add funds to your balance before you can create them.

 To add funds to your ShipStation Balance:

 Set Your Account to Auto-Fund!

 You can set ShipStation to automatically refill your balance when it crosses a certain threshold.
 Review our Add Funds to your ShipStation Balance help article for details.

 You can add multiple accounts for the same carrier by repeating the provider connection process.
 We highly recommend giving each account a unique nickname so you can differentiate them in the Services selection menu.